danylkod/danylkod/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/danylkod/)
 - 🌍 [Upwork](https://www.upwork.com/freelancers/~01ac66f279b7e37561)

-I am excited to keep growing, learning, and sharing my journey with the developer community as I pursue my ambition of making impactful contributions in the robotics field.
+I am excited to keep growing, learning, and sharing my journey with the developer community as I continue to make impactful contributions in the fullstack development sphere.